Independent reference. Not affiliated with any vendor mentioned on this site.

 Is Exabeam UEBA worth the premium?

-What about the Exabeam-LogRhythm merger talk?
+What happened with the Exabeam-LogRhythm merger?

 Updated 2 May 2026